Stress is a normal part of modern day life that you should know how to manage effectively as a general self care skill.

 Remember, the ultimate goal is not to eliminate stress entirely, but to learn how to manage it more effectively, so that it doesn't control you.

-How can I tell what is optimal stress for me?
+How can you tell what is optimal stress for you?

 We all are individuals with unique requirements.

 What is distressing to someone else, may be water off a ducks back for you.
 Everyone is likely to differ in their physiological and psychological responses to different types of stimulus in terms of stress classification.